siribi/CODEML_WORKFLOW/README.md

-# ALIGNMENT GENERATION & BRANCH-SITE TEST WORKFLOW
+# WORKFLOW FOR GENERATING GENE ALIGNMENTS & RUNNING THE BRANCH-SITE TEST
 This repository contains scripts for generating single copy alignments from orthogroups, and running the branch-site test in codeml.
 The scripts were made for study systems that have very few single-copy orthogroups (not uncommon in plants).
 To generate enough single-copy alignments,  orthogroups that contain multiple gene copies/transcripts per species are divided into subsets based on smallest genetic distance (an approximation).